Notice of Pre-AIA or AIA Status

 Ouwenga/Glover teaches the motorcycle according to claim 6 (as described above).

-Ouwenga further discloses wherein the motorcycle maintains the second operating state with the clutch device (174) open as the rotational frequency of the internal combustion engine (102) increases (see Figs. 4-6 and Para 30)
+Ouwenga further discloses wherein the motorcycle maintains the second operating state with the clutch device (174) open as a rotational frequency of the internal combustion engine (102) increases (see Figs. 4-6 and Para 30)

-Ouwenga/Glover fails to disclose wherein the motorcycle maintains the second operating state with the clutch device open as the rotational frequency of the internal combustion engine increases until a predetermined rotational frequency of the internal combustion engine is reached, after which the clutch device is closed and the electric machine is set to an operating state which differs from an operating state adapted to drive the compressor.
+Ouwenga/Glover fails to disclose wherein the motorcycle maintains the second operating state with the clutch device open as a rotational frequency of the internal combustion engine increases until a predetermined rotational frequency of the internal combustion engine is reached, after which the clutch device is closed and the electric machine is set to an operating state which differs from an operating state adapted to drive the compressor.

 St. James teaches wherein a motorcycle (Para 5) maintains a second operating state with a clutch device (40, magnetic clutch - Para 28) open as a rotational frequency of the internal combustion engine (14, engine - Para 26) increases until a predetermined rotational frequency of the internal combustion engine (14) is reached, after which the clutch device (40) is closed and an electric machine (50, electric motor - Para 29) is set to an operating state which differs from an operating state adapted to drive a compressor (22, compressor - Para 26)(Para 35).